florentc/xob/doc/xob.md

 > "How to set up xob with multiple monitors?"

 xob works well under multihead setups, use option `monitor` to specify one.
 By default xob use `auto` for the option.
 It means that in a dual monitor setup with the default configuration, the horizontal centering is not local to one of the two monitors.
 It is global.
 The bar might be split in two: one part on each screen.
 If you want an xob instance to be centered (horizontally) on the specific monitor, set `monitor` option to your monitor output, for example `monitor = "HDMI-1"` and set options `x.relative` and `y.relative` relative to the monitor.
-To get monitors output name you can use `xrandr --listmonitors` command int your terminal.
+To get monitors output name you can use `xrandr --listmonitors` command in your terminal.

 # CONTRIBUTIONS